 And they were terrific leaders with fantastic results and a resume that would make anyone, um, you know, anyone's heart sing and want to work for them.

 Tim Reitsma: Wow.
 80% have left their jobs.
 That's incredible.
 And let's, let's talk about that for a minute, because as you mentioned, it's these leaders who may be, um, from, you know, uh, if you look at it at a traditional org structure may be on top or below you who are unchecked, but have kind of figured out the politics of the organization to get to where they want to go.

 And, and it's like these, these potential, these folks are saying, just get out of my way.
 And, and so that's so disheartening, to be honest, it's so disheartening to hear that.

-Timothy Reitsma Yeah.
+Tim Reitsma: Yeah.
 It's uh, it just makes me think, Man, we need to do better as leaders in organizations.
 We need to make sure that we're in check and make sure that we are just being aware of what's happening around us and the, and the teams that are, whether it's a small team or large team, big company, small company.
-As leaders, you know, it's our responsibility, to hold each other in check and to be able to hold each other accountable.
+As leaders, you know, it's our responsibility to, to hold each other in check and to be able to hold each other accountable.

 And so again, this is an awareness issue, and I think we all need to do better.
 Quite honestly, 65% of the perpetrators in the workplace are men, but 35% are women.
 And so it's coming from both sides.

 Tim Reitsma: It's coming from both sides, but you know, those are still compelling stats that, um, you know, that men who are listening to this podcast, you know, we need to, we need to put ourselves in check.
 It's, the data shows it.